chip-e/html-landing-page-updated/README.md

 # html-landing-page-updated

 ## Basic website landing page in HTML & CSS
-re-done from scratch as I was unsatisfied with previous one.
+re-done from scratch as I was unsatisfied with previous one, and wanted to brush up on CSS.